-Aortic dissection repair is surgery to mend a tear in the inner wall of the large blood vessel that carries blood from the heart to the vital organs (aorta).
-This type of tear causes bleeding into and along the wall of the aorta.
-Over time, this continuous flow can cause the aorta to rupture, and because this is a potentially life-threatening condition, immediate surgery is often necessary.
+Aortic dissection repair is surgery to mend a tear in the inner wall of the aorta, the large blood vessel that carries oxygen-rich blood from the heart to the vital organs.
+This type of tear weakens the aorta and can cause it to rupture.
+Because this is a potentially life-threatening condition, immediate surgery is often necessary.